ZhuoyiZhan/probability-and-inference-portfolio/01-roulette-simulation/writeup.md

-This code creates a list to store how many games are played in each round and there are 1000 rounds and we calculate the average number of play by get the means of all rounds.
+This code creates a list to store how many games are played in each round and there are 1000 rounds and we calculate the average number of play by getting the means of all rounds.

 ``` r
 game_num <- rep(NA, 1000)